dgraph-io/dgraph/wiki/content/deploy/index.md

 * `--tls_dir string` - TLS dir path; this enables TLS connections (usually 'tls').
 * `--tls_use_system_ca` - Include System CA with Dgraph Root CA.
-* `--tls_client_auth string` - TLS client authentication used to validate client connection. mTLS will require either `REQUIREANY` or `REQUIREANDVERIFY` for this setting.
+* `--tls_client_auth string` - TLS client authentication used to validate client connection.
+Client cert and key will be required by client with either `REQUIREANY` or `REQUIREANDVERIFY` for this setting.
 See [Client authentication](#client-authentication) for details.

 ```sh
 # First, create a rootca, node, and client certificates and private keys